 The Kolowrat-Krakowsky line derives its name from Krakovec Castle near Rakovník, which was bought in 1443 by Albrecht of Kolowraty (1422–1470) at the inception of the most vigorous Kolowrat line.
 Vilém Albrecht Kolowrat-Krakowsky (1600–1688), the Supreme Chancellor, attained the title of Habsburg imperial Count in 1671, adding the Czech countship three years later.

-In modern times the ancestral legacy has been borne by Jindřich Vilém Kolowrat-Krakowsky who returned from exile after 1989 along with his son František Tomáš back to the former Czechoslovakia, to take up the good husbandry of the ancestral estate.
+Today the ancestral legacy has been borne by Count Jindřich Vilém Kolowrat-Krakowsky who returned from exile after 1989 along with his son Count František back to the former Czechoslovakia, to take up the good husbandry of the ancestral estate.

-The present successors of this ancient Bohemian aristocratic family are Maximilian Alexander and Francesca Dominika Kolowrat-Krakowsky, the progeny of František Tomáš Kolowrat-Krakowsky.
+The present successors of this ancient Bohemian aristocratic family are Count Maximilian Alexander and Countess Francesca Dominika, the progeny of František Tomáš Kolowrat-Krakowsky.